Justin Smith (soccer): Espanyol

 In July 2024, he joined Spanish club Espanyol B in the Segunda Federación on a transfer.
 He scored his first goal on September 22 against Alzira.
 On November 3, he made his first team debut in La Liga, in a substitute appearance against Barcelona.

 Loan to Sporting Gijón

 On July 17, 2025, Smith renewed his contract with Espanyol until 2027, and was immediately loaned to Segunda División side Sporting Gijón, for one year.

+Eldense

+On July 8, 2026, Smith signed a three-year contract with Eldense, newly promoted to the second division.

 International career

 In April 2022, Smith accepted a call-up to a Canada U20 camp ahead of two friendlies against Costa Rica.
 In June 2022, he was named to the roster for the 2022 CONCACAF U-20 Championship.
 Smith served as team captain during the tournament, appearing in all four of the team's matches.

 On February 26, 2024, Smith was named to the Canada national soccer team provisional roster for the 2024 Copa América qualifying play-offs against Trinidad and Tobago.